Free consultation

 However, you will be required to demonstrate proof that the hotel staff knew or should have known through due diligence about the hazardous condition, but failed to remedy it or warn visitors about it.

-I Was Assaulted On Another Person’S Property In Philadelphia?
+What If I Was Assaulted On Another Person’s Property?

 It depends.
 Generally, however, property owners have a duty to ensure safe premises for their guests and visitors, which includes a duty to protect them from any reasonably foreseeable criminal acts of third parties.
-Our Philadelphia premises liability lawyer emphasizes the words “reasonably foreseeable” because you will have to prove that the criminal act or assault was reasonably expected under the circumstances.
+We emphasize the words “reasonably foreseeable” because you will have to prove that the criminal act or assault was reasonably expected under the circumstances.

-Attacked At A Philadelphia Atm – Who Is Liable?
+Attacked At an ATM – Who Is Liable?

 Many assaults in Philadelphia and elsewhere in Pennsylvania occur when a person is withdrawing money from an automated teller machine (ATM).
 The victim of such an incident may wonder whether he or she can hold the bank of the respective ATM responsible for the assault to recover damages.